EUTS/EUTS.github.io/index.md

 ####I'm interested.
 Can I sign up?

-Of course you can.
-It doesn't matter if your programming journey has just begun or if you're already a programming genius - if you're an Effat Student, you're most than welcome to join us.
+Of course you can!
+It doesn't matter if your programming journey has just begun or if you're already a programming genius - you're most than welcome to join us.